 POST /2/tasks/{taskID}/push

-If you want to leverage the pre-indexing data transformation, this is the recommended way of ingesting your records.
+If you want to transform your data before indexing, this is the recommended way of ingesting your records.

 Servers